Brand Names: Aptivus

 Some people taking tipranavir with ritonavir have developed fatal medical problems including liver damage and bleeding in the brain.
 Stop taking this medicine and get emergency medical attention if you have:

-- unusual bleeding, sudden severe headache, numbness, problems with speech or vision; or
+- unusual bleeding, sudden severe headache, problems with speech or vision.

 Call your doctor at once if you have: